Professional Electives for the Doctor of Pharmacy Program

 CBMC 804: Drug Discovery Targets 1(3).
 Prerequisite(s): CHEM 466 or equiv.; permission of instructor.
 Provides an introduction to the isolation, structure determination, biosynthesis and synthesis of important natural products; emphasis on aspects relating to medicinal chemistry.
 Spring.
 Jarstfer.

 MOPH 810: Drug Metabolism (3).
 Prerequisite(s): Permission of instructor.
 Metabolic transformations and metabolic enzymes, contemporary techniques in drug metabolism, and clinical relevance of metabolic processes in the design and development of safe and efficacious drugs are discussed.
-Fall, odd years.
+Fall.
 Thakker.

 MOPH 862: Advanced Pharmaceutics (2).
 Prerequisite(s): PHCY 410 and 411 or equivalent with permission of instructor.
 This course provides a discussion of industrial approaches to pharmaceutical formulation development.
 Spring, even years.
 Kabanov.